rya-sge/access-denied/_posts/2025-01-14-ethereum-nft-standard.md

   /// @notice Set approval for a third party to manage all of the callers
   ///         non-fungible assets
-  /// @param operator_ Address to add to the callers authorized operator set
-  /// @param approved_ True if the operator is approved, false if not approved function setApprovalForAll(address operator_, bool approved_) external;
+  function setApprovalForAll(address operator_, bool approved_) external;

   /// @notice Transfer fractional tokens or an NFT from one address to another
-  /// @dev There must be no overlap between valid ids and fractional values
-  /// @dev The operation should revert if the caller is not `from_` or is not approved
-  ///      to spent the tokens or NFT owned by `from_`
-  /// @dev The operation should revert if value is less than the balance of `from_` or
-  ///      if the NFT is not owned by `from_`
-  /// @dev Throws if the id is not a valid NFT
-  /// @param from_ The address to transfer fractional tokens or an NFT from
-  /// @param to_ The address to transfer fractional tokens or an NFT to
-  /// @param amountOrId_ The fractional value or a distinct NFT id to transfer
   /// @return True if the operation was successful function transferFrom(
     address from_,